 Note: In some cases, commercial drivers will receive more points for the same infractions as listed above.

-The general rule is that if you receive more than 12 points on your record within a 12-month period of time, your license will be automatically suspended for six months.
+The general rule is that if you receive more than 12 points on your record within a 12-month period of time, your license will be automatically suspended for 6 months.
 Before this point, however, you'll be mailed a letter notifying you of the suspension, and you'll have a chance to appeal (if you wish) with the Office of Administrative Hearings.

 As soon as you accrue three or more points, you should receive notification from the Driver License Review Section.

 If your record is showing more points than you'd like, you do have an option that will decrease the total, and that's traffic school.

 Attending a DMV-approved traffic safety school will remove three points from your record.
 If you're attending traffic school as part of a plea-bargain with the courts, however, no point deduction will be given.

 If you are convicted of a traffic violation, don't immediately go to traffic school.
 If the points haven't shown up on your record, you won't receive a deduction.
 Wait until you've received notification of the points from the DMV.

 You are allowed to reduce your point total by attending traffic school only one time in a 12-month period.
 To make it even easier, some schools offer courses online or by video.
 Once you've completed the course, the school reports to the DMV that you attended.

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DMV.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

-If your license was suspended for too many demerit points, you'll receive notification before the suspension period, which will show the six-month time period and ending date of the suspension.
+If your license was suspended for too many demerit points, you'll receive notification before the suspension period, which will show the time period and ending date of the suspension.